etal/cnvkit/doc/pipeline.rst

 ``--min-variant-depth``, which work as in other commands), then after segmenting log2 ratios, a second pass of segmentation will run within each log2-ratio-based segment on the SNP allele frequencies loaded from the VCF.

+See also :doc:`calling` for suggestions on how to interpret and post-process the resulting segments.

 .. _call: